Safety instrumented system: Design

-The essential characteristic of a SIS is that it is composed of instruments which detect that process variables are exceeding preset limits, a logic solver which processes this information and makes decisions, and final control elements which take necessary action on the process to achieve a safe state.
-One example is a temperature sensor which provides a signal to a controller which compares the sensed process temperature to the desired temperature setpoint and sends a signal to an emergency on-off valve actuator which stops the flow of heating fluid to the process if the process temperature is exceeded by an unsafe margin.
+The essential characteristic of an SIS is that it must include instruments, which detect that process variables (flow, temperature, pressure etc. in the case of a processing facility) are exceeding preset limits (sensors), a logic solver which processes this information and makes appropriate decisions based on the nature of the signal(s), and final elements which receive the output of the logic solver and take necessary action on the process to achieve a safe state.
+All these components must function properly for the SIS to perform its SIF.

-The specific control functions performed by an SIS are called Safety Instrumented Functions (SIF).
-They are implemented as part of an overall risk reduction strategy which is intended to minimize the likelihood of a previously identified accident that could range from minor equipment damage up to the uncontrolled catastrophic release of energy or materials.

-The safe state must be achieved in a sufficiently short amount of time (i.e., "process safety time") to prevent the accident.

-Equipment

-The correct operation of an SIS requires a series of equipment to function properly.
-It must have sensors capable of detecting abnormal operating conditions, such as high flow, low level, or incorrect valve positioning.
-A logic solver is required to receive the sensor input signal(s), make appropriate decisions based on the nature of the signal(s), and change its outputs according to user-defined logic.
 The logic solver may use electrical, electronic or programmable electronic equipment, such as relays, trip amplifiers, or programmable logic controllers.
-Next, the change of the logic solver output(s) results in the final element(s) taking action on the process (e.g. closing a valve) to bring it to a safe state.
 Support systems, such as power, instrument air, and communications, are generally required for SIS operation.
 The support systems should be designed to provide the required integrity and reliability.
+One example of SIS is a temperature sensor that provides a signal to a controller, which compares the sensed process temperature to the desired temperature setpoint and sends a signal to an emergency on-off valve actuator which stops the flow of heating fluid to the process if the process temperature is exceeded by an unsafe margin.

+SIFs are implemented as part of an overall risk reduction strategy which is intended to minimize the likelihood of a previously identified accident that could range from minor equipment damage up to the uncontrolled catastrophic release of energy or materials.

+The safe state must be achieved in a sufficiently short amount of time (known as process safety time) to prevent the accident.

 International standards

 International standard IEC 61511 was published in 2003 to provide guidance to end-users on the application of Safety Instrumented Systems in the process industries.
 This standard is based on IEC 61508, a generic standard for functional safety including aspects on design, construction, and operation of electrical/electronic/programmable electronic systems.
 Other industry sectors may also have standards that are based on IEC 61508, such as IEC 62061 (machinery systems), IEC 62425 (for railway signalling systems), IEC 61513 (for nuclear systems), and ISO 26262 (for road vehicles).
-SIL Validation reports.